What Is Demographics In Marketing

 What is the Meaning of Demographics in Marketing?

 - Customer Demographics.
 This information helps companies formulate a marketing plan to better serve customers and increase sales.
 Companies often purchase reports on customer demographics from marketing research firms or government agencies.
-Depending on the company, some demographic data is more relevant than others.
-For example, a women\’s clothing retailer may want to know the household size and age breakdown of female shoppers in its local area.
-A car dealership, on the other hand, is likely interested in income and family size statistics for buyers of luxury cars.

 - Social Demographics.
 These can be gathered from government surveys, economic data or third-party sources like browser cookies and online apps and platforms.
 These characteristics may include age, sex, education, migration background and ethnicity, religion, qualification, marital status and family size.